New Breed of Explorer

 Instead, this new breed of explorer is a global citizen, a person who travels to learn and who learns in order to broaden their world view, reduce misunderstandings and enhance lives, both their own and those of the entire world community.
 The idea is to explore not only countries and cultures, but the infinite potential for positive change that such travel inherently possesses.

-Of course, it must also be mentioned that these explorers certainly have one incredibly good time in the process!
-They travel to all corners of the globe, ride on the roofs of buses, search alleys for the best street food, celebrate exotic festivals, visit friends, learn languages where they are spoken, wander through mountains, deserts and jungles, enjoy their beer and crave the thrill of finding themselves outside of their comfort zone, way, way, way outside.
+Of course, it must also be mentioned that these explorers certainly have some memorable experiences in the process.
+They often travel to all corners of the globe, ride on the roofs of buses, search alleys for the best street food, celebrate festivals, visit friends, learn languages where they are spoken, wander through mountains, deserts and jungles, enjoy their beer and crave the thrill of finding themselves outside of their comfort zone, way, way, way outside.

-But through all of this, and even while they are relaxing on remote Southeast Asian islands, their minds are consumed with how to utilize their unique travels and human interactions to promote cultural diversity, equality, respect, peace and all of that good stuff.
+Through all of this, their minds are consumed with how to utilize their travels and human interactions to promote cultural diversity, equality, respect, peace and all of that good stuff.

 Taking positive action does not require a long volunteer stint in a third-world country or a $500 donation to a charity.
 While those actions certainly do a great deal of good, positive actions come in an infinite number of forms, many of them so incredibly simple: